Skip to content

 PAPERBOY + Emergency Exit, 8th @ Crofter's Rights

-A returning line-up which saw success last month are dual student outfits PAPERBOY and Bristol University's very own "Senate house-hold name", Emergency Exit.
+A returning line-up that saw success last month are dual student outfits PAPERBOY and Bristol University's very own 'Senate household name,' Emergency Exit.
 Returning to the venue of Emergency Exit's first show symbolises the fruits of the band's perseverance and justified success in the local scene as they celebrate alongside student peers from Brighton, united by their rustic DIY attitude.
-PAPERBOY will be launching their first full-length EP on the night to further contribute to the night's highly energetic festivities following such significant accolades.
+PAPERBOY will launch their first full-length EP on the night to further contribute to its highly energetic festivities following such significant accolades.

 Folly Group, 9th @ Strange Brew